shaka-project/shaka-player-embedded/shaka/docs/eme_plugins.md

 and the plugin together and avoid versioning problems.

 To define a plugin, you write a JSON file that describes your plugin.
-It should contain one or more static libraries that will be built into the library.
+It should contain one or more libraries that will be built into the library.
 Then you indicate the headers where the implementations are found and we will generate code to register those types.

 To register your JSON file, pass the `--eme-impl` flag to `./configure`.
 You can pass this multiple times for multiple implementations: